 Well, the meaning lies in the sentence itself “The phone number you have dialed is unallocated”.
 Here the term “unallocated” signifies that the number has no owner or operator.

 Means, the number is however been assigned by the administrator but not yet registered by the provider toward the customer.

-In easy words, if a number is not registered yet to any subscriber or the user, then you might listen to the IVR message saying “phone number you have dialed is unallocated”.
+In easy words, if a number is not registered yet to any subscriber or user, then you might listen to the IVR message saying “phone number you have dialed is unallocated”.

-However, there are several other reasons that may cause the IVR to reply the number unallocated message while you attempt to call the number.
+However, there are several other reasons that may cause the IVR to reply to the number unallocated message while you attempt to call the number.